A Tropical Pitcher Plant and Enzymes for Gluten Digestion

 In people with celiac disease, the presence of gluten in the small intestine triggers an immune system response that damages the intestinal lining.
 This can lead to some very serious symptoms.
 The plant enzymes may be able to digest gluten in the acidic conditions of a patient's stomach, preventing the protein from entering and damaging the small intestine.

 Why Are Pitcher Plants Carnivorous?

 Pitcher plants are interesting and intriguing organisms.
 They're found in several families.
 The pitchers of different species may look different and have different features, but they all serve the same function.

 Like other plants, pitcher plants carry out photosynthesis to produce food and also absorb nutrients from the soil.
 The soil in which they grow is poor in nitrogen, however.
 This element is needed to make DNA, RNA (which is necessary in order for DNA to perform its job), and proteins.
 DNA, or deoxyribonucleic acid, contains the genes of an organism.

 Pitcher plants solve the problem of insufficient nitrogen by trapping and digesting animals, whose bodies contain the element.
 Other nutrients in the animals are also used.
-The animals that are caught are generally insects, although sometimes larger animals fall into the pitchers.
+The animals that are caught are generally insects, although sometimes larger animals fall into the pitchers and are digested.

 Some pitcher plants digest feces that's dropped into the pitchers by rodents.
 The animals feed on nectar produced at the rim of the pitcher.
 The relationship is beneficial for both organisms, although occasionally an accident happens and a rodent falls into the pitcher.